unytco/release-domino/testing_docs/3_0_phase_3_testing_details.md

 ParkedSpend
 A sending of credits by the Spender to a Smart Agreement.

-RAVE (SAVED)
+SAVED
 The Document Recording a specific Verifiable Execution of a Smart Agreement.
-Smart Agreement, Verifiably Executed (Documentation).
+SAVED stands for Smart Agreement Verifiable Execution Doc.
+In earlier versions, this was referred to as a RAVE.

 Accept
 An acceptance of a transaction.